 Constipation in Adults (cont.)

-What home remedies or diet changes can help with constipation
+What home and natural remedies or diet changes can help with constipation?

 - Exercise: Regular physical activity is an important component in bowel health.
 Try a daily exercise such as the knee-to-chest position.
 Such positions may activate bowel movements.
 Spend about 10-15 minutes in this position.
 Breathe in and out deeply.